Skip to content

 • HTTP 200 means successful assessment execution, not automatic approval.

-• Final decision should be derived from assessment.overallStatus and flags.
+• Final decision should be derived from top-level overallStatus and issues.

 POST /v1/conflicts/search

-Searches for potentially conflicting Swiss company names using identity, visual similarity, phonetics, and subset logic.
+Finds already registered Swiss company names that are identical or similar to the proposed name, using identity, visual similarity, phonetics, and subset logic.

 Business purpose

-Use this endpoint when your partner application or review team needs evidence about existing registered company names that may conflict with the proposed name.
+Use this endpoint when your partner application needs to identify already registered company names that may conflict with the proposed name.

 It is especially useful for: